Richard Frey: Life

 Frey was born on 11 February 1920 as Richard Stein, the only child in a middle class Jewish family in Vienna.
 In 1930, he visited the Döblinger high school and wished later to become a doctor.
-With great support from his parents, he learned Radiography in the "Institute for radiology Holzknecht" and "Kaiser Franz Joseph-Ambulatorium und Jubiläumsspital" in his senior classes at the same time.
+With great support from his parents, he learned Radiography at the "Institute for radiology Holzknecht" and "Kaiser Franz Joseph-Ambulatorium und Jubiläumsspital" in his senior classes at the same time.
 At school, he was active in politics, joined the Scouting at the age of 14 and later the Communist Youth of Austria (KJV) and the Communist Party of Austria (KPÖ).

 As a result of the occupation and annexation of Austria by Nazi Germany (Anschluss), he was expelled shortly before his Matura from school.
 Under threat of arrest by the Gestapo, he aborted his medical studies in late 1938.
 He escaped from Austria and finally arrived in Shanghai, China on 15 January 1939, with very little money (five Reichsmark).
 Frey went to Tianjin and worked for the Tianjin People's Hospital.

 He participated in the anti-Japanese War in 1941 and came to the front lines of the war in the "Shanxi-Chahar-Hebei border area", changing his name from "Stein" to "Frey" and joined the Eighth Route Army.
 He received a Chinese name, "Fu Lai", and began working for the Bethune Health School.

-In 1942, he applied for a membership in the Communist Party of China (CPC) and was accepted in 1944, later took part in the Historically important 7th National Congress of the Communist Party of China in Yan'an – the political and military base of the Communist Party of China– as a guest auditor.
+In 1942, he applied for a membership in the Chinese Communist Party (CCP) and was accepted in 1944, later took part in the Historically important 7th National Congress of the Chinese Communist Party in Yan'an – the political and military base of the CCP – as a guest auditor.
 After the war, Frey was able to obtain citizenship, and remained in China until his death in 2004.

 While performing as a doctor at the battlefront, he was training doctors and paramedics.
 In the war year of 1943 due to enemy blockade, the border region lacked the drugs quinine against malaria, Frey fought epidemic in the troop with acupuncture with great success and therefore received an award of Mao Zedong.
 In 1945 he succeeded to produce penicillin for the first time in China despite harsh conditions in Yan'an.
 As an advocates and adviser to the Research Community of Chinese and Western Medicine of Shaanxi-Gansu-Ningxia Border Region, which was first established in Yan'an, he was a pioneer of Integrative Medicine Treatment in China.